 Providing breast milk for a premature or seriously ill newborn may be a challenge, but it is usually possible and it is certainly an effective way to enhance your baby's health, growth, and development.
 Even if your baby is unable to breastfeed at first, you can begin expressing your milk immediately after giving birth.
-When she is stable, she can have the milk fed to her by a tube or by letting her sip the milk from a tiny cup or bottle.
+When your baby is stable, you can have the milk fed to them by a tube or by letting them sip the milk from a tiny cup or bottle.

-The fat in human milk helps to enhance the development of the baby's brain and neurologic tissues, which is especially important for premature infants.
-Human milk is easier for her to digest than formula and avoids exposing her immature intestinal lining to the cow's milk proteins found in premature infant formula.
+The fat in human milk helps to enhance the development of a baby's brain and neurologic tissues, which is especially important for premature infants.
+Human milk is easier for them to digest than formula.
+It also avoids exposing their immature intestinal lining to the cow's milk proteins that are found in baby formula created for premature infants.
 Premature babies who are breastfed are less likely to develop intestinal infections than are babies who are formula-fed.
-The milk you produce in the first few days contains high concentrations of antibodies to
+The breast milk you produce in the first few days contains high concentrations of antibodies to

-Your first step in providing your baby with breast milk is to enlist the support of the medical personnel who will care for your infant at the hospital.
-Notify your baby's pediatrician and neonatologist, if one is caring for your baby, of your desire to breastfeed and to provide your expressed breast milk for your baby.
+Your first step in providing your baby with breast milk is to enlist the support of professionals on the medical team who will care for your infant at the hospital.
+Notify your baby's pediatrician and neonatologist, if one is caring for your baby, that you want to breastfeed and to provide your expressed breast milk for your baby.
 Your doctors can arrange to have your expressed milk fed to your baby or for you to breastfeed your infant in the neonatal intensive care unit (NICU).

 kangaroo care), because this has been shown to be beneficial for stability and optimal growth and development of premature babies.
-Breast milk pumping, or expression, immediately after holding your baby skin to skin is a very effective way to increase your milk supply.
+Breast milk pumping, or expression, immediately after holding your baby skin-to-skin is a very effective way to increase your milk supply.
 Some mothers find pumping at their baby's bedside in the NICU very helpful as well.

 The pump you use should create a milking action and not simply be a sucking device.
 Beginning as soon as possible after your baby's birth, express your milk at regular intervals, at approximately the times when your baby would usually feed.
-Aim to pump at least six to eight times a day; this provides nipple stimulation and encourages milk production.
-You should pump at regular intervals throughout the night for the first few weeks, and not sleep for more than four or five hours at a time.
-If you wake up each morning and your breasts feel full, then you are sleeping too long through the night; this fullness will actually diminish your milk production.
+Aim to pump at least 6 to 8 times a day; this provides nipple stimulation and encourages milk production.
+You should pump at regular intervals throughout the night for the first few weeks, not going for more than 4 or 5 hours without pumping.
+If you wake up each morning and your breasts feel full, then you are sleeping too long through the night; this fullness will actually decrease your milk production.